Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 &nbsp;

-## level 11
+## level 16

-> Please perform the following:
+> Please perform the following:\
->
-> 1. Set rax to the byte at 0x404000
+> Set rax to the byte at 0x404000\
-> 2. Set rbx to the word at 0x404000
+> Set rbx to the word at 0x404000\
-> 3. Set rcx to the double word at 0x404000
+> Set rcx to the double word at 0x404000\
-> 4. Set rdx to the quad word at 0x404000
+> Set rdx to the quad word at 0x404000

 We can solve this level using the lower bit equivalent registers mentioned in [level 6](Assembly%20Crash%20Course.md#level-6).
 In that case, we can would need to know how many bits is referred to by which term.